Skip to Content

 • Physical and mental health of all parties

-• Whether the grandparent has a criminal history or history of abuse or neglect
+• Whether the grandparent has a criminal history, a history of abuse, or neglect

 • The child has lived with the grandparent for six months or more